ariga/atlas/doc/md/guides/migration-tools/goose-import.md

 * When converting the migration files, Atlas ignores the `down` migrations as those are not supported by Atlas.
 * Atlas created a file named `atlas.sum`.
-To ensure migration history is correct while multiple developers work on the same project in parallel Atlas enforces [migration directory integrity](/concepts/migration-directory-integrity) using this file.
+To ensure migration history is correct while multiple developers work on the same project in parallel, Atlas enforces [migration directory integrity](/concepts/migration-directory-integrity) using this file.
 * Comments not directly preceding a SQL statement are dropped as well.